loda-lang/loda-lang.github.io/spec.markdown

 2. __Direct memory access__, for example `$5`.
 Reads or writes the value of the fifth memory cell.
 3. __Indirect memory access__, for example `$$7`.
 Reads the value at memory cell #7 and interprets it as an address.
 For instance, if the value of `$7` is 13, then `$$7` accesses the memory cell #13.

+Programs are allowed to read uninitialized memory cells.
+Their value defaults to 0 (zero).
+There are no memory cells with negative indices.
+Using negative indices for direct memory access, e.g. `$-1`, yields parser/compile-time errors.
+Using negative indices for indirect memory access, e.g. `$$3` when `$3` = -1, causes runtime errors.

 <a name="operations"/>

 ### Operations